cloudiator/cloudiator.github.io/README.md

 [bibtex2html](https://www.lri.fr/~filliatr/bibtex2html/) installed and in your path.

+### Adding a new headline to the home page carousel

+Edit the [carousel.yml](_data/carousel.yml) file, and add a new item using the same attributes as the previous ones.

 ### Adding a new section to the docs.

 Create a new mardown document in the [docs](_docs) folder including the